 File under, wow, you really can buy anything!
 Not to sound like an ancient mama, but when I was growing up, if we wanted to build a fort indoors… that was on us.
 They now make fort building kits.
 Some of them do look pretty cool though and great for encouraging the engineering mind.
+Fort building tops our list of one of the best open-ended toys and activities for 4 year olds and older preschoolers!
 While you can get fort kits, it sounds like they are either often cheaply made, or you need to buy 2 or 3 kits to get enough pieces to satisfy kids building needs.
 Fort building clips can also be great for using items you already have in your home.
 We have used the Melissa & Doug construction toolkit with large pieces of cardboard to assemble houses and forts as well.

 Free: Have some clothespins?
 Sheets?
 Enjoy!

 Burton Riglet Snowboard – I just got this for my almost three year old.
 It’s an indoor/outdoor snowboard for young kids (2-5 is probably target age) with a pull reel for the parent to hold onto.
 It can go on carpet, grass, sand, or snow.
 You can also get a felt cover for it so you can use on hardwood floors (Backcountry has that $11).
 I snowboard so I was initially excited to find an intro to boarding option that didn’t require boots and bindings!
 This is a great balance toy and low pressure way to introduce a snow sport without spending a bunch on gear, lift tickets, lessons etc. Even if you’re not a snow sport family, it’s still a fun indoor balance toy!
 We’re using with tri-fold mat and would be fun with a Nugget Couch!
 Burton – $105 or search last years model (I paid $72)